By ALICE NACHILEMBE

 The Zambian Public Service Commission is in South Africa for the Association of African Public Service Commission (AAPSCOMS) consultative meetings.

-This is contained in a statement Naomi Nyawali First Secretary Press and Public Relations Zambia High Commission Pretoria South Africa.
+This is contained in a statement by Naomi Nyawali First Secretary Press and Public Relations Zambia High Commission Pretoria South Africa.